800-450-6118

 No doubt you've heard about carpal tunnel surgery to relieve symptoms.
 You might even know somebody who had this hand operation (like millions of people already).

 Moreover, there are multiple non-surgical options available.
-These have a high success rate of eliminating symptoms permanently.
+These have a high success rate of permanently eliminating symptoms.

-But each non-surgical remedy listed below works to reduce the source of the swelling.
-By doing so, the tendons will not cause harm to the median nerve again.
-In fact, these remedies together have a 97% success rate when followed correctly.
+Each non-surgical remedy listed below works to reduce the source of the tendon swelling.
+By doing so, the tendons will not crush the median nerve again.
+When you combine these remedies together, they have a 97% success rate when performed for a minimum of 4 weeks.

 Keeping your hand in the neutral (flat) position helps reduce pressure inside your wrist joint.
-If you bend your wrist unconsciously when you sleep, pressure rises inside the joint.
-This compresses the median nerve, making your carpal tunnel syndrome much worse.
-In contrast, bracing in the neutral position promotes healing.
+If you bend your wrist unconsciously when you sleep, pressure rises inside your wrist joint.
+This compresses (crushes) the median nerve, making your carpal tunnel syndrome much worse.

 1. Generic (pharmacy) braces commonly sold at Walgreens, Walmart, CVS, etc. are harmful if you have carpal tunnel syndrome.
 Why?
 They usually contain a palmar spine.
 This pushes into your wrist joint causing increased pressure.
 Therefore, only wear a certified carpal tunnel brace.